 There is also an intriguing feminist subtext behind the story’s main theme of avarice.
 Regina and the weakling aunt Birdie, played by Patricia Collinge (Shadow of A Doubt), are clearly by-products of patriarchy — they represent extreme reactions to gender inequality.
 Interestingly, Regina‘s daughter, Alexandra (Teresa Wright, Mrs. Miniver), in a coming-of-age subplot, slowly becomes a composite of mother and aunt.
 Falling squarely in the middle of theses two extremes, Alexandra is the modern ideal of womanhood — strong, resolute, and compassionate.

-From a technical point of view, “90-take (William) Wyler” improves upon Lillian Hellman’s 1939 celebrated play of the same name, adding psychological depth via magnificently composed shots that capture the inner feelings of the characters.
+From a technical point of view, “90-take (William) Wyler” (Jezebel and The Letter) improves upon Lillian Hellman’s 1939 celebrated play of the same name, adding psychological depth via magnificently composed shots that capture the inner feelings of the characters.
 Hellman herself said that much of the story worked better as a movie, a nod to Wyler’s brilliance and cameraman Gregg Toland’s (Citizen Kane) genius.
 The use of deep focus and close-ups is particularly effective.

 Davis’s performance — hilariously described by one film critic “as though she were balancing an Oscar on her high-coiffed head” — has been the source of endless debates.
 Wyler was dissatisfied with what she did with the role.
 Davis insisted that she simply played Regina as written.
 Personally, I thought she was sensational.
 I’m not exactly sure what Wyler had in mind, but the high quality of the final product is indisputable.
 Davis found a way to make Regina oddly appealing.
 She’s a morally reprehensible character, but you sort of understand where she is coming from — villains always work better when they have “a point.”